sandkoan/chayolib/README.md

 # calcpy
-A low-profile calculus module that parses and derives mathematical functions enclosed in strings.
+A low-profile calculus module that uses calculus for practical problems such as projectile motion.

 Goals
 - [ ] Derive using power rule